pok49/ispell-eo/doc/readme.md

 or

-    $ ispell -d eo -T tex $HOME//Git/ispell-eo/doc/ekz.^c
+    ispell -d eo -T tex $HOME//Git/ispell-eo/doc/ekz.^c

-Unfortunately, the editor is unaware of multibyte characters.
+Unfortunately, the ispell editor is unaware of multibyte characters.

-<a id="unicode"></a>
+<a id="org80f4844"></a>

 ### Unicode